ellysh/video-game-bots/InGameBots/example.md

 ![Memory Inspection](memory-inspection.png)

-The memory region on the screenshot matches to the experience value with "04FC04A4" address.
-The address holds last position in the resulting list of the Cheat Engine scanner.
-The address itself may differ in your case but the order of addresses in the resulting list should be the same.
-You can find the same memory region, as you see on the screenshot, by opening the last address in your resulting list.
-Why we prefer this memory region instead of any other one?
-The reason is this memory region contains more information about the player.
+On the screenshot you can see the memory region near the "04FC04A4" address.
+This address we got when we have looked for the experience value with the Cheat Engine scanner.
+If you analyze the memory regions around all addresses from the scanner resulting list, you find that the memory region around the last address in this list contains the maximum of information about the player.
+We come to this conclusion through trials and errors of changing the values by in-game actions.
+The address "04FC04A4" may differ in your case but it should be on the last position in the scanner resulting list.

-This is the list of parameters that have been detected in the memory region:
+These are parameters that we detected in the memory region:

 | Parameter | Address | Offset | Size | Hex Value | Dec Value |
 | -- | -- | -- | -- | -- | -- |